Personal Property

 Like any other negotiation, it's best to be prepared before you talk about your house or apartment lease.
 One strong starting point is to research comparable rent for similar homes in your area, including whether there have been any recent increases in rent (and, if so, how much).
 Is the percent of increase similar to what you’re facing?

 If your landlord is asking for much more than market value, you now have an opportunity to give them evidence that this increase may be excessive.
-Make sure you document your research—like in the image above—so that you can effectively present your case to your landlord.
+Make sure you document your research so that you can effectively present your case to your landlord.

 3. Understand your tenant rights